learn-co-curriculum/traversing-nested-objects/README.md

 3. Describe how to access inner properties
 4. Find an element in a nested array

+## Introduction

+When we're looking for occurrences of a word or concept in a book, we often turn to the index.
+The index tells us where we can find more information on that concept — instead of, like a dictionary, giving us a definition, it gives us a _list_ that we can use to look up information.
+Additionally, it might include information that is related to the heading that we looked up in a _sublist_.
+We map the connections between these lists in our heads, and it doesn't cause any issues to think of one list containing other lists.
+(The index itself is, after all, a kind of list.)

 ## Objects in Objects

 Remember when we said that the values in an object can be _anything_?
-That means that the values in an object **can also be other objects**.
+Well, like the lists in the index in the example above, the values in an object **can also be other objects**.

 ![mind blown](http://i.giphy.com/5aLrlDiJPMPFS.gif)